Songnguyen115/Eventix/README.md

 ## Development

 ### Adding New Features
-1. Follow Clean Architecture and Spring best practices: Tuân thủ kiến trúc sạch và chuẩn Spring
+1. Follow Clean Architecture and Spring best practices
-2. Add proper error handling and validation: Xử lý lỗi và kiểm tra dữ liệu đầu vào
+2. Add proper error handling and validation
-3. Include unit tests: Thêm unit test
+3. Include unit tests
-4. Update API documentation (Swagger): Cập nhật tài liệu API
+4. Update API documentation (Swagger)

 ## Contributing
-1. Fork the repository: Tạo bản sao dự án
+1. Fork the repository
-2. Create a feature branch: Tạo nhánh mới cho tính năng
+2. Create a feature branch
-3. Commit your changes: Commit thay đổi
+3. Commit your changes
-4. Push to your branch: Đẩy lên nhánh của bạn
+4. Push to your branch
-5. Create a Pull Request: Tạo Pull Request
+5. Create a Pull Request

 ## License
-License: Dự án phục vụ mục đích học tập.
+This project is for educational purposes.

 ## Contact
-Contact: Nếu có câu hỏi hoặc cần hỗ trợ, vui lòng liên hệ nhóm
+For questions and support, please contact the development team.